pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

 Pachyderm contexts, see [Connect by using a Pachyderm Context](https://docs.pachyderm.io/en/latest/deployment/connect-to-cluster.html#connect-by-using-a-pachyderm-context).

 Your `pachctl` version must match the version of the Pachyderm cluster that you deployed on Pachyderm Hub.
-For example, if you deployed Pachyderm version `1.9.5`, your `pachctl` version must be `1.9.5` as well.
+Pachyderm Hub uses the latest release of Pachyderm so we recommend that you use the same version for `pachctl`.

-To set the correct Pachyderm context, you need to use the IP address of your cluster that is available in the Pachyderm Hub UI.
+To set the correct Pachyderm context, you need to use the IP address of your cluster that is available in the Pachyderm Hub UI under **Details**.

 **Note:** `kubectl` commands are not supported for the clusters deployed on Pachyderm Hub.